 1/2 Hour Historic Mining Tour

 Hill Annex Mine State Park offers two different tours.
-Each runs 1.5 hours in length and is offered on Friday and Saturday, Memorial Day through Labor Day weekends.
+Each runs 1.5 hours in length and is offered on Saturday, Memorial Day through Labor Day weekends.

 Tour Time: 10:00 am

 Hunt for fossils from the Cretaceous era and best of all you can keep what you find!

 Historic Mine Tour:

 Board a bus to trace the route miners took to get to work at the mine.